Betting, Lotteries, and Gaming Act of 1966

 Nairobi City County Betting, Lotteries and Gaming Act of 2021

-Nairobi City County Betting, Lotteries and Gaming Act of 2021 is an Act of the Nairobi City County Assembly that seeks to cover all forms of gambling and aims at controlling and licensing totalizator premiers, betting, and gaming.
-The protection of minors is among the key aspects of the Act, and anyone who is found to breach its provisions will face a fine of up to KES200,000 and/or will be sent to prison for a term of up to three months.
+The Nairobi City County Betting, Lotteries and Gaming Act of 2021 is an Act of the Nairobi City County Assembly that covers all forms of gambling and aims to regulate and license totalizator premises, betting, and gaming.
+Protecting minors is one of the Act’s key objectives, and anyone who breaches its provisions may face a fine of up to KES200,000 and/or imprisonment for up to three months.

 Online Gambling in Kenya

-The Betting, Lotteries and Gaming (Online Gaming) Regulations of 2019 is a piece of legislation in Kenya which deals with gambling activities in virtual form, including betting on sports, lotteries, and casino gaming, among others.
+The Betting, Lotteries and Gaming (Online Gaming) Regulations of 2019 is Kenyan legislation that addresses virtual gambling activities, including sports betting, lotteries, and casino gaming.

-The Betting, Lotteries, and Gaming Regulations Act of 2019 provides the room that is needed to address the aspects in which the Betting, Lotteries, and Gaming Act does not deliver.
-Thus, when other regulatory provisions are taken into consideration, overseas gambling operators must create and maintain an in-house customer care center in the country, where players can get feedback on their queries.
+The Betting, Lotteries, and Gaming Regulations Act of 2019 fills the gaps left by the Betting, Lotteries, and Gaming Act.
+Among other things, it requires overseas gambling operators to establish and maintain an in-house customer care center in the country, where players can receive feedback on their queries.

 The Data Protection Act is a subsidiary legislation that should be considered together with the requirements for the creation and maintenance of a customer care center.
-The Act aims at providing the requirements operators need to comply with while collecting and processing data.
+The Act sets out the requirements operators must comply with when collecting and processing data.